RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 2. Click **Open Exclusive** to load the file.
 3.  **Data File Editor** loads the data file and shows two views:
     -   The left pane shows the raw form of the file.
-Because many of the field are COMP-3 fields, the data in these fields is presented in an ASCII view.
+Because many of the fields are COMP-3 fields, the data in these fields is presented in an ASCII view.
     -   The right pane shows the record layout for the file in its detailed field view and the COMP-3 fields are shown in a user-friendly, editable form.

     ![](images/8c0d85bdc39b8b3345a5d25fe46699ac.png)